The Great Lake dominates northern Bigany. It is a trade gateway to Torland and Az Ylar. Each of the Five Families has one domain on the lake.

 Located in the southwest of the great lake and situated on the Bigan River, Lakeport is famed for its weaponsmiths, shipwrights and more recently it's war focused magecraft, Lakeport is Bigany's ever expanding second city.
 All of the trade between the cities of the Great Lake and Bigany city moves through the massive gates of Lakeport.

-Lake Port is the second largest settlement in Bigany.
-It is mainly held under the sway of the trading noble families (the Vecs and the Momes) but there are an increasing number of Torc Noble Mages declaring their use of magic and finding support there (it is very close to Kavar and Al-Shahn in Az-Ylar).
+As the second largest settlement in the kingdom, Lake Port is the jewel in the crown of the Forc family.
+The main trading noble families (the Vecs and the Momes) have been encouraged to trade freely and this has brought great wealth t this city and to the Forcs.
+With the lifting of the restriction on magic there are an increasing number of Torc noble mages declaring their use of magic and finding support there (it is very close to Kavar and Al-Shahn in Az-Ylar).

 There are three settlements of size along the Southern coast of the Lake.
 They are similar in structure and purpose and are treated together; each is supported by a number of smaller fishing villages and stretches of farmland.